SpencerSherk/WebDevRnD/README.md

 ExpressFromScratch_WebFramework

-	a reusable web framework that you can use to write simple web applications, implementing many of the features present in Express. (includes demo site which loads random images of axolotls)
+	a reusable web framework that you can use to write simple web applications, implementing many of the features present in Express. (includes demo site which loads random images of axolotls, because, why not?)

 	modules used: net, fs   -  no http or express